diegosiao/GoogleOAuth2/README.md

 This Windows CLI utility implements the Google APIs OAuth2 authorization using Google Libraries and generates an output file with the Access Token information.

-Json and "Key=Value" output formats supported.
+Json and "Key=Value" output file formats supported.

 ## How to use?